 - Let it cool and make sure your cloth is charred before you put out the fire.
 If not, throw it back in for a few minutes.

-Using char cloth with a ferro rod is a huge advantage.
-There are only a few types of tinder that will take a spark.
-Good char cloth should give you an ember every time.
 The process is very simple.
 Make sure the rest of your fire supplies are gathered and arranged.
 Get a tinder bundle formed and have it ready to use.
 Put a piece of char cloth in the center of your tinder bundle.
 Place your ferro rod on it, and then get out your knife.

 For a ferro rod, you want a high-carbon steel blade.
 Strike your blade on the ferro rod shooting sparks onto the char cloth.
 Even one spark should create an ember.
 During the day the ember is hard to see, but if you lightly blow on it you will see it glow red.
 Feed oxygen to your tinder bundle until it flares up and then apply it to your fire structure.